 OLite 2 Mission Composition

-While HASP provides a good analog for satellite flight for such things as demonstrating operational control, attitude determination and solar power generation, the thermal environment and system con-ops are vastly different.
-Two of the most noticeable differences is the necessity to include convection in thermal design and modeling on the balloon and the differences in sun/eclipse profiles since the balloon does not experience the same 90 minute cycles the satellite will experience.
+While HASP provides a good analog for satellite flight for such things as demonstrating operational control, attitude determination, and solar power generation, the thermal environment and system ConOps are vastly different.
+Two of the most noticeable differences are the necessity to include convection in thermal design for the balloon and the differences in sun/eclipse profiles since the balloon does not experience the same 90-minute cycles the satellite will experience.
 To be able to keep the CubeSat design from being impacted by these differences and the differences in power and communications provided by HASP, the system was broken into two components, the CubeSat Simulator and the Support Box.

 The support box (SB) is the bottom portion of the system and is composed of power control and data interface handling.
 The CubeSat Simulator (CSS) is the top portion of the payload and is designed to meet the size constraints of a CubeSat.
-The CSS includes a power generation system, attitude determination capabilities, thermal control circuitry, a flight computer and 430 MHz radio which make up the CubeSat spacecraft bus.
+The CSS includes a power generation system, attitude determination capabilities, thermal control circuitry, a flight computer, and 430-MHz radio which make up the CubeSat spacecraft bus.

 Figure 1 OLite 2 CAD model